 Ok so it’s a dramatic title designed to catch your attention, but ultimately it’s true.
-In the Summer of 2014 I traveled round two countries (though one is disputed) currently at war: Israel and Palestine.
+In the Summer of 2014 I traveled through a war zone: Israel and Palestine.
 From the moment I decided I would like to see this area of the world, I was stared at in disbelief and regularly had my sanity questioned: and yet none of this wavered my determination to arrive at my destination (even when Easyjet decided to cancel my flight due to the danger of rockets targeting Tel Aviv airport).
 So what made this small piece of land, a mixture of desert, mountains, grass and beaches, touching 2 seas, bridging 2 continents, a hot bed of religious tension between 3 major religions (Judaism, Christianity & Islam), bordering hostile neighbours: 1 currently at civil war with jihadists ISIS (Syria), 1 undergoing political turmoil following a revolution and an election which empowered a radical muslim party The Brotherhood of Islam (Egypt), 1 who most recently went to war with in 2006 fighting a radicalised muslim group Hezbollah (Lebanon), not to mention the likes of Iraq and Iran also in the region draw my attention so much that I was not to be deterred in making my trip?
 Oh and did I mention that Israel and Hamas (the terrorist political ruling party of the Gaza Strip) are currently at war with missiles and soldiers firing and killing people everyday.

 Well in a strange way it was exactly this mixture of hotbed political, social and religious tension that drew me.
 These things are only supposed to happen in films right?
 In my time on this planet I have had the fortune to live in an area (England, Europe) that has stayed relatively peaceful and stable.
 Israel and Palestine and their surrounding areas are in a constant state of flux and this Summer gave me the opportunity to see what life is really like for people living under the constant strain of sirens, missiles and violent riots whilst trying to maintain a sense of normality.